dakilaledesma/intro-ml/rnn-tutorial.md

 Another big difference compared to previous neural networks is how the model is trained.
 As you can see, we're not doing a model.fit() with epochs=300, but instead a model.fit() inside a for loop with epochs=1.
 This is because we want to manually do something in between fit(), which is to reset_states().

 Before I explain the reset_states(), I want to talk about shuffle=False as it ties into the statefulness explained above.
 We don't want to shuffle samples in X. Why?
 Simply because our X is already structured sequentially from what is the truth.
-We want the model, between each state, to predict the letter at index i + 1 from the letter at index i.
-To summarize, the correlations between samples in X with index i and index i + 1 is lost when shuffling is allowed.
+We want the model, between each batch, to predict the letter at index i + 1 from the letter at index i.
+To summarize, the correlations between samples in X with index i and index i + 1 are lost when shuffling of the samples happens.

-Now you may think, "isn't this exactly what you've explained as stateful=False?"
-Not quite: Unlike stateful=False that resets states *after every batch*, model.reset_states() in our code below resets states *after every epoch of training*, as seen by the manual input of the line in the for loop.
+Now you may think, "isn't model.reset_states() in the below code exactly what you've explained as stateful=False?"
+Not quite: Unlike stateful=False that resets cell states *after every batch*, model.reset_states() in our code below resets states *after every epoch of training*, as seen by the manual input of the line in the for loop.

 You can think of it as if we do the LSTM(stateful=False), the states will be reset 25 times per epoch in the model.fit() below.
 However, because we're doing LSTM(stateful=True), the states will be reset *manually* through the line model.reset_states().
-This ensures that the model learns the correlations *between each letter*, but when it comes to relearning the entire alphabet starting from A all the way to Z, it attains some a fresh start to states.
-Not completely accurate, but if it helps you remember, we're resettings states as we *don't* want to learn the correlations from sequence to sequence, but rather the correlations from character to character, which is why we resets the state.
+This ensures that the model learns the correlations *between each letter* in each epoch, but when it comes to relearning the entire alphabet starting from A all the way to Z, it attains some fresh, new cell states for optimization.
+Not completely accurate, but if it helps you remember, we're resettings states as we *don't* want to keep the correlations from sequence to sequence, but rather the correlations from character to character.

 ```py
 for i in range(300):